It’s a waiting game

 This week’s runners

-A few entries this week, Dame Rose had an entry at Towcester, but the ground was too fast.
+A few entries this week, can you buy Finax over the counter Dame Rose had an entry at Towcester, but the ground was too fast.
 She also has entries at Chepstow & Hexham on Saturday and Newton Abbot on Friday, all of those in Novice Hurdles around two miles.
 Although we’d prefer to start off against mares, she would get weight from the boys and we’re keen to get her started, but only if conditions are right.
 We think a lot of her and hopefully she can get off to a good start.
 Provided all goes well, we could go to Wetherby for the Charlie Hall meeting.

 One who will definitely run is Surf and Turf over at Towcester on Wednesday.
 He drops back in trip to two miles, but with Towcester having a stiff uphill finish, that’s not necessarily a bad thing.
 He has won over two miles in the past, although never at Towcester.
 We’re trying him in cheekpieces again, something that has worked for him in the past.
 At least the ground conditions should be to his liking and fingers crossed he can repeat his performance from a few runs ago at Hexham.
 Robbie Dunne rides him for the first time.